-The Client/Server option offers specialized courses in the areas of client/server computing, distributed computing, and mobile computing.
+The Client/Server option offers specialized courses covering the subject areas of client/server computing, distributed computing, and mobile computing.
 Topics include architecture, modeling and structural issues, inter-process communications, and strategies to ensure performance, reliability, scalability, availability, interoperability, and security in such systems.
-Students develop client/server based systems and solutions using state-of-the-art tools and technology including TCP/IP sockets/datagrams/multicast-sockets, multithreading, multiprocessing, and thread/process synchronization involving desktop as well as mobile platforms.
+Using the latest software development environments and engineering tools, students develop systems and services involving network programming, database programming, web development and operating systems.

 Data Communications and Internetworking

 The Data Communications and Internetworking option specializes in network architecture design, software development, and network security skills.
-Courses in the option place a heavy emphasis on practical software development skills such as design, coding and testing.
-Topics covered include protocol design and implementation; low-level systems programming on the Linux, Android, and Windows platforms; network application software development using the TCP/IP protocol suite; wireless protocol design; and the design and implementation of device-level communications applications.
+Courses emphasize practical skills such as design, coding, debugging, and testing.
+Topics covered include protocol design and implementation; low-level systems programming on the Linux, Android, and Windows platforms; network application development using the TCP/IP protocol suite; wireless protocol design; and the design and implementation of device-level communications applications.
 Devices used include Embedded Linux boards, Android devices, Radio Frequency Identification Devices (RFID), Wireless modems, and GPS devices.
 Practical work is focused around the analysis, application design, and implementation of the TCP/IP protocol suite.
-The environment is very team-oriented and "real world".